zwubbena/sas-cartesian-product/README.md

 -  ***How has a school district's determination level (DL) changed from one year to the next?***

-This article is structured into six sections: introduction, keywords, what is the Cartesian product, scenario, SAS programming, and Cartesian product.
+This article is structured into the folllowing six sections: introduction, keywords, what is the Cartesian product, scenario, SAS programming, and Cartesian product.

 ## 2. Keywords